 I think house sitting is safe.
 It is just like staying in an AirBnB or short term holiday rental.
 While I cannot make any guarantees about the character of the homeowner I do suggest you find places to house sit through the house sitting websites like Trusted House Sitters cause the owner, just like you, has to pay to join the website and offer their home.

-This was a typical day when I recently housesat a beach house with a dog.
+Your typical house sitting day will vary from house sit to house sit.
+This was my typical day when I recently housesat a beach house with a dog.
 I wake up at a convenient time, well actually being licked on the face by a hungry dog.
-Feed the dog.
-Make coffee.
-Make breakfast.
-Take dog for a walk along the beach.
+Fed the dog.
+Made coffee.
+Made breakfast.
+Took dog for a walk along the beach.
 Home and do some work or sightseeing.
-Late afternoon I take dog for another walk.
+Late afternoon I took dog for another walk.
 It’s not bin night so I don’t need to put the bins out.
 Check the letter box to see if any post.
 Dinner.
 Share couch with my fury friend.
 Bed.